gotdairyya/archive-site-RIP-2022/index.md

 In my work I use critical theory as a lens for understanding the intersection of design and technology within the field of Information Visualization.
 With a less than "traditional" background in Labor Relations, Cognitive Science, and Economics, I am inspired by the intersections across disciplines and interrogating the differences (and similarities) that matter.
 </div>

-I am a PhD student at the University of Utah's School of Computing, working with [Miriah Meyer](https://www.cs.utah.edu/~miriah) at the [Visualization Design Lab](https://vdl.sci.utah.edu/).
+I am currently ~~a PhD student at the University of Utah's School of Computing, working with [Miriah Meyer](https://www.cs.utah.edu/~miriah) at the [Visualization Design Lab](https://vdl.sci.utah.edu/).~~ getting my Masters at the University of Utah's School of Computing, and will be continuing my PhD at Linköping University in Sweden with [Miriah Meyer](miriah.github.io).

 |------------|:--------------------------------------------------------------------|
 | **Read More:** | [What is data vis?]({% post_url 2020-11-27-what-is-datavis %}) |